librg/old-librg/CODESTYLE.md

 ## Code and Library

-0. Each header file should have include-guard with `#ifndef filename_h` and closing `#endif // filename_h`
+0. Each header file should have include-guard with `#ifndef librg_filename_h` and closing `#endif // librg_filename_h`
-1. Each included header from library should be located in file its supposed to be used
+1. Each included header from library should be located in file it's supposed to be used
-2. If library uses namepsaces, you should not use `using namepsace somelib;`
+2. If library uses namespaces, you should not use `using namespace somelib;` unless being isolated and encouraged
 3. Keyword `auto` should be used in most of the cases, in local functions/methods
 4. Long repeating types should be defined via `using` or `typedef` (first one is much more preferable)
 5. All private (or intended to be private) members should have single underscore symbol `_`